peter-gergely-horvath/commandmosaic/README.md

   * Permission management is commonly based on HTTP URL patterns and HTTP operations.
 	  While you can surely bake your own solution, it takes time and effort to implement it properly.

-Based on this we can see the limitations of a implementing a service through a RESTful interfaces:
+Based on this we can see the limitations of a implementing a service through via RESTful interfaces:

-  * Quite a lot of boilterplate coding is required
+  * Quite a lot of boilerplate coding is required
   * The assumption that all business logic operations can be squeezed into a Create/Read/Update/Delete a resource pattern
-  * The exposed interface becomes large as the application grows
+  * The exposed interface becomes large as the application grows.
+This makes working with the interface more complex (e.g. consider AWS API Gateway and Lambda)

 Unlike the traditional RESTful API pattern, CommandMosaic offers a slightly different approach: building the application out of small blocks -- commands -- and exposing one service, that allows the remote remote clients to request the execution of a command.
-Security is managed at the level of commands: each command simply declares who can execute it (role based security), but has to know nothing how its it actaully invoked.
+Security is managed at the level of commands: each command simply declares who can execute it (role based security), but has to know nothing how its it actually invoked.

 With CommandMosaic, the only API operation exposed is dispatching of a command: this allows keeping the interface minimal and focusing on the business logic instead of writing boilerplate code for exposing operations for remote consumption.
-One simply does not have to write *any code* to expose a new feature implemented in the application.
+One simply does not have to write *any code* to expose a new feature implemented as a command in the application.
 This concept makes a great deal of difference with larger and more complex application.

 By default, a CommandMosaic command dispatch request is simply a JSON document sent to the dispatch handler via HTTP POST with similar structure: